hustf/MechanicalUnits.jl/README.md

 * Hints to find wrong input
 * Quicker problem solving
 * More ways to understand a problem or read a calculation
-* Functions can dispatch based on input dimensions: You would plot a force vector differently to a position.
+* Functions can dispatch based on input dimensions: You would plot a force vector differently to a position vector.
-* Makes good quality checking of reports realistically possible.
+* Makes quality checking of reports realistically possible.

 ## Units
 | Units | (Derived) dimension | Dimensions |